sambuccid/hulipaa/users_and_roadmap.md

 ### Open result
 As a visitor of the website
-I want to be able to open the page tat contains the result so that I view it
+I want to be able to open the page that contains the result so that I view it
 (Decide a way to store/generate the link to the page to show) (this will probably should be able to be customised heavily)